Integrated Leadership Operating System (ILOS)

 Organizational Logic (Systems) + Human Biology (People) = Sustainable Scale

-To move from a way of working that has hit its limit to one that can support where you’re going next, ILOS integrates the operational discipline organizations need with the human psychology leaders can’t afford to ignore.
+ILOS combines the operational discipline organizations need with the human psychology leaders can’t afford to ignore.

 The ILOS Insight

-Most operating systems focus on the formal side of the business: roles, meetings, decision-making, accountability.
+Most operating systems focus on the formal side of the business: roles, meetings, decisions, and accountability.
 Those things matter.
 But they are only half the picture.
-Because every organization runs on two systems at the same time: the formal one you can see, and the nervous systems of the people inside it.
+Every organization runs on three systems at the same time: the formal structure you can see, the nervous systems of the people leading it, and the relational patterns between them.

-When the formal system can’t hold the work, people fill the gaps.
+When the formal system breaks down, people fill the gaps.
 They step in too fast, smooth things over, hold too much in their heads, avoid the hard conversation, or become the person everyone depends on.
-Over time, those habits stop being personal and start becoming the way the organization works.
-ILOS helps you align the system with the humans inside it, so the mission doesn’t keep depending on the same few people to cover the gaps.
+Over time, those habits stop being personal and start defining how the organization works.
+ILOS aligns the system with the people inside it, so the mission stops depending on the same few people to hold it together.

 The Three Pillars